List of The Flash characters: Eddie Thawne / Malcolm Gilmore / Cobalt Blue

 Edward "Eddie" Thawne (portrayed by Rick Cosnett; main: season 1; recurring: season 9; guest: seasons 2, 3 and 8) is a CCPD detective who is a romantic interest for Iris, a colleague of Barry and Joe, and an ancestor of Eobard.

 In season one, Eddie transferred from Keystone City.
 He is initially jealous because of Barry's childhood bond with Iris and suspicious despite denials, though Barry and Eddie do eventually end up good friends.
 Eddie teaches Barry how to box which (in addition to Oliver Queen's training) helps Barry be a capable combatant.
 Eddie initially sees the Flash as a menace and heads a task force dedicated to the Flash's capture, but he changes his perception due a near-death experience with the Reverse-Flash and even assisted the Flash.
 He later learns of Barry's secret identity and helps in an investigation of Wells as the Reverse-Flash who turns out to be his descendant.
 Eddie is disillusioned that Iris may eventually marry Barry until a conversation with Martin Stein when he realizes the future is not set and chooses to stop the Reverse-Flash by sacrificing himself to erase Eobard from the timeline, and his body is sucked into a wormhole.
-Eddie's likeness is later used by the Speed Force and Deathstorm in seasons three and eight respectively.

 In season nine, Eddie is resurrected as "Dr. Malcolm Gilmore" in 2049 by the Negative Speed Force.
-After regaining his memories, Eddie gets manipulated into believing that he lost his chance for a family with Iris and is tempted as a new avatar for the Negative Speed Force, calling himself Cobalt Blue.
+After regaining his memories, Eddie is manipulated into believing that he lost his chance for a family with Iris and is tempted as a new avatar for the Negative Speed Force, calling himself Cobalt Blue.
 However, he agrees to co-exist with Barry.
 With Eddie being alive, he will fulfill his destiny to his family bloodline that would ultimately conceive Eobard.

 Cosnett was originally slated to portray Jay Garrick in the pilot before the character was changed to Eddie Thawne.
 Many speculated his character to be the Reverse-Flash in disguise due to his name and appearance.